 Last month I wrote about these Dead Lists I had created in an attempt to prevent too much chaos in my head.

-I desperately tried to control all dead people wandering around my brain, instead of being overtaken by them.
+I desperately tried to control all dead people wandering around my mind, instead of being overtaken by them.

 There are a number of lists now, each representing a different category.
-And despite being totally against death, I had started with a Kill List -being made a long time ago.
+And despite being totally against death, it had started with a Killing List -being made a long time ago.
 I had promised to give you some details and a bit of background in my new post here.

 The Paris Review

 However, last month, June, I came upon this poem in the Paris Review, called Conversation, written by Ai Ogawa (born as Florence Anthony).
-I had never heard of her, but I discovered lots of people who had, and many still read her.
+I had never heard of her, but apparently lots of people had, and many still read her.

 She’s a poet from Texas (1947-2010), half African-American, half Japanese and winner of the National Book Award for Poetry, as well as a number of other prizes.